GuillaumeGomez/browser-UI-test/README.md

 #### assert-text-false

 **assert-text-false** command checks that the element(s) don't have the provided text.
+If the element doesn't exist, the command will fail.
 Examples:

 ```
-// IMPORTANT: "#id > .class" has to exist otherwise the command will fail!
 assert-text-false: ("#id > .class", "hello")
 assert-text-false: ("//*[@id='id']/*[@class='class']", "hello")